nerdyworm/workspaces/README.md

 # Simple window mover

-I got really tired of lining up my windows and every other thing out there just didn't seem to let me do the obvious things like provide a widht, height, x, and y.
+A simple tool to arrange windows in ubuntu with a width, height, x, y.

+No fancy stuff.

 ## Usage
   Copy the ruby script into your $PATH i.e.